caronarthur/taxi-fare-interface/README.md

 ### NY Taxi Fare prediction API

-Your app will be visible shortly at `https://YOUR_GITHUB_NICKNAME.github.io/taxi-fare-interface`.
+The app is available at `https://caronarthur.github.io/taxi-fare-interface/`.